boriskriger/Publications/README.md

 Kriger, B. (2026, May).
 Defining isotopology: Topological coherence as the basis of nuclear stability and the foundation of a new discipline.
 ResearchGate. https://doi.org/10.13140/RG.2.2.31476.72321

+Kriger, B. (2026).
+The deuteron as toroidal B = 2 Skyrmion: A canonical case study of isotopology.
+ResearchGate. https://doi.org/10.13140/RG.2.2.35631.70560

+Kriger, B. (2026).
+Why no diproton, no dineutron, and why the free neutron decays: A structural principle of stability through topological perfection.
+ResearchGate. https://doi.org/10.13140/RG.2.2.28920.81925